Broeiend/wp-theme-bone/readme.md

 	padding-bottom: 1em;
 	border-bottom: 1px solid red;
 }
+h2 .no-border {
+	padding-bottom: 0; border-bottom:none;
+}
 ```
-In this case you could write a new rule like this: `.no-border { padding-bottom: 0; border-bottom:none; }`, but this is NOT ideal.
+In this case a new rule is added to undo previous rules: `.no-border { padding-bottom: 0; border-bottom:none; }`, but this is NOT ideal.
 It is much better to write sub-modules that add styles.

 ```
 /* default style */